chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/flow-around-particle-sharp/flow-around-particle-sharp.rst

 We define the boundary conditions similarly to the :doc:`../../incompressible-flow/3d-flow-around-sphere/flow-around-sphere` example although, in our case, we won't need a boundary condition defined on the particle as the sharp immersed boundary method will take care of it.

-The domain makes use of an inlet velocity of :math:`1~m/s` on the left, slip boundary conditions parallel to the flow direction, and an outlet with :math:`p = 0` on the right of the domain.
-In our case, the outlet boundary condition is the same as the natural boundary condition.
-Therefore, it can be left unchanged as Lethe will apply it by default.
+The domain makes use of an inlet velocity of :math:`1~m/s` on the left, slip boundary conditions parallel to the flow direction, and an `outlet` boundary condition, corresponding to :math:`p = 0`, at the right of the domain.

 .. code-block:: text

     subsection boundary conditions
-        set number = 5
+        set number = 6
         subsection bc 0
-            set id   = 0
             set type = function
             subsection u
                 set Function expression = 1
             end